Best Minecraft Settings for FPS in 1.16.4

 Upgrading your computer

-If Minecraft is still running slow after all the previous tips, then it’s probably a sign that you need a new computer, specifically a gaming computer.
+If Minecraft is still running slow after all of the previous tips, then it’s probably a sign that you need a new computer – specifically a gaming computer.
 In case you’re interested in buying a new computer, we have a helpful guide for the best PCs for Minecraft.

 There is only one downside to getting a new computer though, and that’s how much it can cost.
-It’s obvious that not everyone is going to be able to afford a brand new gaming desktop.
-There is fortunately a middle ground to all of this, and that’s by simply upgrading the parts within your existing computer.
+It’s obvious that not everyone can afford a brand new flashy PC.
+There is fortunately a middle-ground to all of this, and that’s by simply upgrading the parts within your existing computer.

 For the graphics card, we would recommend getting a NVIDIA GeForce GTX 1660.
-As for the RAM, we would recommend any type of 8-16GB device(s), such as the Corsair Vengeance LPX.
-These components are still a bit pricey, but they are far better to use than buying an entire new computer if you’re on a budget.
+As for the RAM, we would recommend any type of 8-16GB device, such as the Corsair Vengeance LPX.
+These components are still a bit pricey, but they are far more budget friendly than buying an entire new computer.

-As you may have learnt, there are many ways that you can increase your in-game FPS and performance.
-The outright best way is to buy a new gaming computer, although buying a new computer can be costly.
+There are many ways that you can increase your in-game FPS and performance.
+The outright best way is to simply buy a brand new gaming PC, although buying a computer can be costly.

-So by using our best Minecraft settings, as well as utilizing our other methods which we have listed, you should be able to considerably better your games’ speed.
+So by using our best Minecraft settings, as well as utilizing our other methods which we’ve recommended, you should be able to considerably better your games’ speed.

-Hi there, I’m Manning, and I’m an ex-competitive player in both CS:GO and Overwatch.
-I also have thousands of hours of overall play-time, so I guess you can say that I have a fair bit of experience when it comes to gaming.
+Hi there, I’m Manning, and I’m the owner and founder of GamingSmart.
+I’m also an ex-competitive player in both CS:GO and Overwatch, and have countless hours of overall gaming play-time.
+So I guess you can say that I have a fair bit of experience when it comes to gaming.

-Feel free to check out all of the content on here, like our mouse sens converter, eDPI calculators, and the numerous other tools and content that we provide.
+Feel free to check out all of the content here on GamingSmart, like our sens converters, eDPI calculators, and the various other tools & content that we provide!